oral-hygiene-header.jpg

 Assessment and examination.

-Our hygienist examines your teeth to assess your personal dental hygiene needs.
+Your teeth will be examined by a dental hygienist to assess your individual dental hygiene needs.

 2